 If you’d like something more structured and specific, you can try the Happy Keto Body program by clicking here.

 PCOS, or polycystic ovarian syndrome, is both an endocrine and metabolic disorder with a host of symptoms that may seem unrelated to reproductive health, such as insulin resistance, inflammation, and high cholesterol.
 Hormones are influenced by food and lifestyle choices and environmental factors such as stress, exposure to chemicals and pollution, which in turn can have an adverse affect on our metabolism.

-For resources and mind-body support with PCOS and Fertility, visit
+For supplements, resources and mind-body support with PCOS and Fertility, visit

 Stress and sedentary lifestyles can negatively impact fertility and overall health.
 Rather than seeing exercise as a tool for weight loss, I invite you to see it as a way to improve cardiovascular function, increase your insulin sensitivity, and improve your mood through the release of endorphins.
 That said, it is important to minimize inflammation, which can exacerbate PCOS symptoms.
 Working out for an hour or more a day for more than an hour a day can have the unintended opposite affect on women living with PCOS.

 Two of my favorite ways to move my body so that I can feel strong and grounded are HoopYogini and Beachbody.
 You can learn more about them by joining me in Muscle + Flow, Heart Hips Womb, Black Fit Moms, and Fit, Fertile, and Free.